In the childhood memories of every great cook, there's a warm stove, a simmering pot and a mom

-1 - 8 oz cool whip or generic whipped topping, 1 packet kool-aid of your choice, 14 oz can sweetened condensed milk, 1 - graham cracker crust and One Very Sweet Handsome Helper!
+The ingredients you will need, cool whip or generic whipped topping, 1 packet kool-aid of your choice, sweetened condensed milk, 1 - graham cracker crust and One Very Sweet Handsome Helper.
 In my opinion the pie just wouldn't be the same without him.
-Watch out Carson is armed with his trusty whisk.
+Watch out Carson is armed with his trusty whisk and spatula.

 Lets start by adding the cool whip to a large bowl.